 - the date, time, and corresponding time zone at which you made the payment.

 Use the page Account recovery for Bitcoin users.

 If you have made your payment through one or several mixers, this method will not work.

-Using the Bitcoin Cash address from which you sent the payment, sign the message with the word mullvad and send both the signature and the address to us at email@example.com.
+Using the Bitcoin Cash address from which you sent the payment, sign the message with the word mullvad and send the signature , the from address that was used and the transaction ID to us at firstname.lastname@example.org.
 Please do not send us your private Bitcoin Cash key.